Particle motion in neutron stars ultra-strong electromagnetic field: the influence of radiation reaction: Conclusions

 \section{Conclusions}

-In this paper we studied the influence of radiation reaction on protons and electrons dynamics near millisecond pulsars and proved the drastic impact of radiative losses.
-First of all, the evolution of the particles and their positions at the end of the simulations may still share some similarities when radiation reaction is enabled or not, but many particles have another behaviour and almost all of them end the simulations at different positions than without radiation reaction.
-For example the hotspots have different shapes and are located at different colatitudes whether or not radiation reaction is enabled.
-Regarding trapped particles, their radial position seems more impacted by radiation reaction than their colatitudes or azimuths.
-And the positions of particles are even more different when they are ejected away from the neutron star.
-Regarding the Lorentz factor distributions, it clearly appears that particles have lost energy due to radiation reaction and now the Lorentz factors reached by the particles are more realistic than before, when radiation reaction was neglected.
+In this paper, we studied the influence of radiation reaction on proton and electron dynamics near millisecond pulsars.
+We showed the drastic impact of radiative losses onto their trajectories and Lorentz factor.
+First of all, the evolution of the particles and their positions at the end of the simulations may still share some similarities when radiation reaction is enabled or disabled, but many particles have another behaviour, and almost all of them end the simulations with positions that are different from those in the simulations without radiation reaction.
+For example, the hot spots have different shapes and are located at different colatitudes regardless of whether radiation reaction is enabled.
+Regarding trapped particles, their radial position seems to be more impacted by radiation reaction than their colatitudes or azimuths.
+Moreover, the positions of particles are even more different when they are ejected away from the neutron star.
+Regarding the Lorentz factor distributions, it clearly appears that particles lose energy due to radiation reaction, as the Lorentz factors reached by the particles are more realistic than when radiation reaction is neglected.
 The interaction between particles is the next and last step to study the evolution of particles around a neutron star with realistic fields.
-We hope that the retro-action of the particles on the fields will help obtaining results even closer to reality for the particles speeds and positions.
+We hope that the retroaction of the particles on the fields will help in obtaining results even closer to reality for the particle speeds and positions.